An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 #1.
 Robots.txt file

-A search engine bot views the robots.txt file before crawling a site.
-It gives directions on how to crawl (or not crawl) the website, which makes it a good first step in the audit.
+Before crawling a site, a search engine bot views the robots.txt file which gives directions on how to crawl (or not crawl) the website.

-For one, it contains instructions about folders or pages to omit as well as other critical instructions.
-As a good practice, it should also link to the XML sitemap so the bot can find a list of the most important URLs.
+It contains instructions about folders or pages to omit as well as other critical instructions.
+As a best practice, it should also link to the XML sitemap so the bot can find a list of the most important URLs.

 How to Audit